Joaquín Torres-García: 1910

-Torres-García journeyed to Brussels to undertake a painting project for a pavilion at the Brussels International World Fair.
-Following this, he spent an extended period in Paris, where he reconnected with friends and explored numerous museums and galleries.
-During this time, elements of cubism began to appear in his work, aligning with the theories presented in "Du Cubisme," published in 1912.
-This influence was evident in his art showcased at the 1912 Paris exhibition, organized by the Section d'Or.
-Additionally, his first visit to Italy and Switzerland introduced him to the principles of futurism.
+Shortly after the wedding Torres-García and Manolita journeyed to Brussels where he was commissioned to paint murals for a pavilion at the Brussels International World Fair.
+Five months later they spent an extended period in Paris, where he explored museums and galleries, visited friends and studios.
+Around this time, his work started to show elements of cubism, reflecting the ideas outlined in "Du Cubisme," published in 1912.

-In 1911, Torres-García showcased his painting 'Philosophy X Musa' at the sixth International Exhibition of Art in Barcelona, subsequently donating it to the Institut d'Estudis Catalans.
+In 1911, Torres-García displayed the painting 'Philosophy X Musa' at the sixth International Exhibition of Art in Barcelona, subsequently donating it to the Institut d'Estudis Catalans.
 Since its debut, this work has been consistently recognized by historians as a foundational piece of noucentisme.
-Later, Torres-García created a second version of this painting, which is now housed in the collection of the Reina Sofia Museum in Madrid.
+Torres-García created a second version of this painting, which is now housed in the collection of the Reina Sofia Museum in Madrid.